Kathleen Elsey 2013 Plein Air & Studio Painting Workshops

 • Cobalt or Cerulean Blue Deep

-• If you can’t resist a couple more colors, add in Yellow Ochre and Cobalt Teal.
-And if the sky is the limit, go for Dioxazine Purple, Green Gold, Jenkins Green, and Red Oxide.
+• If you can’t resist a few more colors, add Yellow Ochre and Cobalt Teal.
+If the sky is the limit, go for Dioxazine Purple, Green Gold, Jenkins Green, and Red Oxide.

 You will learn to: